-GRI CC: Climate Change (Exposure draft) GRI CC: Climate include facilitated emissions, with a breakdown by asset class and sector; report the monetary value at the end of the reporting period of the investment portfolios covered by the calculations reported as: an absolute amount; a percentage of the total value of each portfolio explain any limitations of the data collected about investees and any plans to improve the accuracy of the data.
-Disclosure GH-4 GHG emissions intensity Additional sector recommendations: Report emissions intensity ratio(s) for Scope 3, category 15, and the metric (denominator) used.
-Disclosure CC-6 Carbon credits XX.1.8 XX.1.9 Change (Exposure draft) Dissilication of a carbon distant 70 Additional sector d isclosures including the percentage are active in the c received investme during the reportion the at the end of the reporting period of the investment portfolio, of the total value of the portfolio allocated to investees that: bil, coal, and gas sectors, with a breakdown by type; ent for new and expansion projects related to oil, coal, and gas ng period, with a breakdown by geographic location; or GHG emissions-intensive sectors, with a breakdown by sector.
-XX.1.10 with externally verified ta and internationally agree the absolute amo the percentage of a breakdown by s Report the monetary valu reporting period allocated their transition plans, incl the absolute amo the percentage of the total value of each portfolio; sector.
-It is and percentage of the investment portfolio at the end of the dot to investees that have included just transition considerations in uding: unt; the total value of each portfolio.
-XX.1.11 Report the monetary valuincluding the percentage undertake: • renewable en other climate location; • climate adapt location.
-Report the organization's adaptation activities. ue at the end of the reporting period of the investment portfolio, of the total value of the portfolio allocated to investees that hergy projects, with a breakdown by geographic location; mitigation activities, with a breakdown by sector and geographic ation activities, with a breakdown by sector and geographic ataxonomies and definitions to classify climate mitigation and aganization has set for improving investing in climate mitigation and XX.1.12
+include facilitated emissions, with a breakdown by asset class and sector; report the monetary value at the end of the reporting period of the investment portfolios covered by the calculations reported as: an absolute amount; a percentage of the total value of each portfolio explain any limitations of the data collected about investees and any plans to improve the accuracy of the data.
+GRI CC: Climate Disclosure GH-4 GHG emissions intensity XX.1.8 Change (Exposure draft) Additional sector recommendations: Report emissions intensity ratio(s) for Scope 3, category 15, and the metric (denominator) used.
+2 GRI CC: Climate Change (Exposure draft) Disclosure CC-6 Carbon credits XX.1.9 Additional sector d isclosures including the percentage are active in the c received investme during the reporti are active in othe of the total value of the portfolio allocated to investees that: bil, coal, and gas sectors, with a breakdown by type; ent for new and expansion projects related to oil, coal, and gas ng period, with a breakdown by geographic location; r GHG emissions-intensive sectors, with a breakdown by sector.
+XX.1.10 with externally verified ta and internationally agree • the absolute amo f the total value of each portfolio; XX.1.11 reporting period allocated their transition plans, incl the absolute amo Describe any limitations of plans and any plans to in of the data collected about investees regarding their transition approve data accuracy.
+Report the monetary valuincluding the percentage undertake: ue at the end of the reporting period of the investment portfolio, of the total value of the portfolio allocated to investees that XX.1.12 other climate location; nergy projects, with a breakdown by geographic location; mitigation activities, with a breakdown by sector and geographic ation activities, with a breakdown by sector and geographic taxonomies and definitions to classify climate mitigation and ganization has set for improving investing in climate mitigation and

-- 408 GRI CC: Climate Change (exposure draft) lists authoritative intergovernmental instruments and additional references relevant to reporting on this topic. - The additional authoritative instruments and references used in developing this topic, as well as - 411 resources that may be helpful for reporting on climate change by the capital markets sector, are listed
+- 408 GRI CC: Climate Change (exposure draft) lists authoritative intergovernmental instruments and additional references relevant to reporting on this topic. - 410 The additional authoritative instruments and references used in developing this topic, as well as - resources that may be helpful for reporting on climate change by the capital markets sector, are listed